Look (American magazine): Frank Bauman

 Frank Bauman was a staff photographer for Look following his career as war correspondent in World War II.
 Bauman worked alongside Margaret Bourke-White to document life in Cuba and the Soviet Union during the Cold War.
-Bauman was known for his experimental styles, and collaborated Doc Edgerton to develop the Stroboscopic effect, which proved that the Curveball curves, settling a longstanding dispute.
+Bauman was known for his experimental styles, and collaborated with Doc Edgerton to develop the Stroboscopic effect, which proved the curveball curves and settled a longstanding dispute.

 William Bradford Huie

 Alabama journalist William Bradford Huie was commissioned by Look and other periodicals to write articles about the Civil Rights Movement in the South.
 In January 1956 he published an interview in Look in which two of the six white men who killed Emmett Till admitted their guilt and described their crime.
 They had been acquitted at trial several months previously by an all-white jury.
 His work for Look was criticized at the time as "checkbook journalism", because he was known to pay interviewees to speak with them.